ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The load testing could be done to evaluate performance under stress.

-The service placement feasibility check application will be able to retrieve the topology at any layer from the controller via the SIMAP APIs and from the response it will be able to navigate to any other YANG modules outside of the core SIMAP topology to retrieve any other information needed, such as resource usage, availability, status, etc.
+The service placement feasibility check application will be able to retrieve the topology at any layer from the controller via the SIMAP APIs and from the response it will be able to navigate to any other data models outside of the core SIMAP topology to retrieve any other information needed, such as resource usage, availability, status, etc.

 ## Intent/Service Assurance